 1 Year 3 Years 5 Years 10 Years

-You would pay the following expenses on a \$1,000 investment, assuming \$ 130 \$ 221 \$ 313 \$ 543
+You would pay the following expenses on a \$1,000 investment, assuming \$ 34 \$ 103 \$ 175 \$ 364

 a 5% annual return

-- (1) The underwriting discounts and commissions with respect to shares sold in this offering, which is a one-time fee, is the only sales load paid in connection with this offering. - (2) Amount reflects estimated offering expenses of approximately \$550,000. - (3) Reflects our base management fee as a percentage of our net assets.
+- (1) In the event that the shares of common stock to which this prospectus relates are sold to or through underwriters, a corresponding prospectus supplement will disclose the applicable sales load and the "Example" will be updated accordingly. - (2) The prospectus supplement corresponding to each offering will disclose the applicable offering expenses and total stockholder transaction expenses. - (3) Reflects our base management fee as a percentage of our net assets.
 Our base management fee under the Investment Advisory Agreement is based on our gross assets, which is defined as all the assets of GSV Capital, including those acquired using borrowings for investment purposes.
 See "Investment Advisory Agreement."
-As a result, although we do not currently have any specific plans to use leverage, to the extent we elect to utilize leverage in the future, our base management fee as a percentage of our net assets would increase. - (4) Based on our current business plan, we do not expect to invest fully the net proceeds from this offering for up to six to 12 months and, based on the current unrealized appreciation versus unrealized depreciation on our portfolio investments, we expect that we will likely not have sufficient realized capital gains, taken together with any net unrealized capital appreciation, during our first year of operations after completion of this offering in order to pay or accrue any incentive fees in the first year after completion of this offering.
-The incentive fee is determined and payable in arrears as of the end of each calendar year (or upon termination of the Investment Advisory Agreement, as of the termination date), commencing on December 31, 2011, and will equal the lesser of (i) 20% of our realized capital gains during such calendar year, if any, calculated on an investment-by-investment basis, subject to a non-compounded preferred return, or "hurdle," and a "catch-up" feature, and (ii) 20% of our realized capital gains, if any, on a cumulative basis from inception through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid incentive fees.
+As a result, although we do not currently have any specific plans to use leverage, to the extent we elect to utilize leverage in the future, our base management fee as a percentage of our net assets would increase. - (4) The incentive fee is determined and payable in arrears as of the end of each calendar year (or upon termination of the Investment Advisory Agreement, as of the termination date), commencing on December 31, 2011, and will equal the lesser of (i) 20% of our realized capital gains during such calendar year, if any, calculated on an investment-by-investment basis, subject to a non-compounded preferred return, or "hurdle," and a "catch-up" feature, and (ii) 20% of our realized capital gains, if any, on a cumulative basis from inception through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid incentive fees.
 For a more detailed discussion of the calculation of this fee, see "Investment Advisory Agreement."
 For accounting purposes, in order to reflect the theoretical capital gains incentive fee that would be payable for a given period as if all unrealized gains were realized, we are required to accrue a capital gains incentive fee based upon realized capital gains and losses during the current calendar year through the end of the period, plus any unrealized capital appreciation and depreciation as of the end of the period.
 It should be noted that a fee so calculated and accrued would not necessarily be payable under the Investment Advisory Agreement, and may never be paid based upon the computation of capital gains incentive fees in subsequent periods.
-Amounts paid under the Investment Advisory Agreement with the formula reflected in the Investment Advisory Agreement.
+Amounts paid under the Investment Advisory Agreement will be consistent with the formula reflected in the Investment Advisory Agreement.
+As of March 31, 2012, we had no accrued incentive fees.